tauren/tax-scenarios-lean/docs/stories/story-2.4-calculation-engine.md

 2. For each projection year within the scenario, the engine correctly identifies `PlannedAssetSale`s for that year.
 3. For each sale, the engine calculates the capital gain/loss by comparing `salePricePerUnit * quantity` with `costBasisPerUnit * quantity` (from the corresponding global `Asset`).
 4. The engine correctly determines the holding period for each sold asset (from `Asset.acquisitionDate` to the `year` of the `PlannedAssetSale`) and categorizes the gain/loss as either Short-Term or Long-Term based on standard thresholds (e.g., <=1 year for Short-Term, >1 year for Long-Term).
-5. The engine applies the scenario-specific effective Short-Term and Long-Term Capital Gains Tax rates (from the first entry in `Scenario.capitalGainsTaxRates`) to the respective aggregated Short-Term and Long-Term gains for that year to calculate the estimated Capital Gains Tax for that year.
+5. The engine applies the scenario-specific effective Short-Term and Long-Term Capital Gains Tax rates (from scenario.tax.capitalGains.shortTermRate and scenario.tax.capitalGains.longTermRate) to the respective aggregated Short-Term and Long-Term gains for that year to calculate the estimated Capital Gains Tax for that year.
 6. The calculated Capital Gains Tax for each year is stored in the `ScenarioYearlyProjection.taxBreakdown.capitalGainsTax` field.
 The `ScenarioYearlyProjection.taxBreakdown.totalTax` for MVP will primarily reflect this CGT amount (plus any STF impacts from Story 3.4).
 7. The engine structure is designed to accommodate the future integration of `SpecialTaxFeatures` (as per Story 3.4) which may modify how gains are categorized or how tax rates are applied.
 For this story, the engine uses the direct scenario-level effective CGT rates.
 8. The engine includes basic error handling for missing or invalid critical data (e.g., missing CGT rates in a scenario, missing asset for a planned sale), logging errors and potentially returning zero tax or a specific error indicator for the affected calculation.